Jose Melo

-Jose Armando R. Melo (30 May 1932 – 18 October 2020) was a Filipino lawyer and jurist who served as an Associate Justice of the Supreme Court of the Philippines from 1992 to 2002.
+Jose Armando R. Melo (May 30, 1932 – October 18, 2020) was a Filipino lawyer and jurist who served as an Associate Justice of the Supreme Court of the Philippines from 1992 to 2002.
 He also served as Chairman of the Commission on Elections (COMELEC), and was succeeded by election lawyer Sixto Brillantes.

 Early life and education

 Melo was born in the Philippine General Hospital in Manila but spent most of his childhood in Angeles City.

-He graduated at Sta.
-Ana Elementary School in 1946 and at Victorino Mapa High School in 1950.
-He attended Manuel L. Quezon University for college and was the business manager and editor of the M.L.Q.
+He graduated from Sta.
+Ana Elementary School in 1946 and from Victorino Mapa High School in 1950.
+He attended Manuel L. Quezon University for his undergraduate studies and was the business manager and editor of the M.L.Q.
 Law Quarterly.
-In 1956, he finished his Bachelor of Laws and later that year passed the bar examinations with a rating of 85.5%.
+In 1956, he finished his Bachelor of Laws from Manuel L. Quezon University, and later that year passed the bar examinations with a rating of 85.5%.
 He obtained his Master of Laws at the University of Santo Tomas in 1960 with the highest grade of meritissimus.

 Career

-Melo began his law practice as a staff member of the Diokno Law Office, the law firm of Senator Jose W. Diokno, from 1957 to 1962.
+Melo began his law practice as a staff member of the Diokno Law Office, the law firm of renowned Senator José W. "Ka Pepe" Diokno, from 1957 to 1962.
 From 1962 to 1971, he was a member of the staff of the Office of the President, rising from Executive Assistant to Junior Presidential Staff Assistant.
 From 1969 to 1975, he was the legal adviser at the Board of Censors for Motion Pictures.
 During the 1970s, he worked at the Office of the Solicitor General, the Professional Regulation Commission as an acting Commissioner, and as Commissioner of the Civil Service Commission.
 He also worked as a “confidential assistant” to the chair of the Presidential Anti-Graft Commission and an advisor in the Philippine National Bank.